 "The Oscars balloting process is a symbol of PwC’s culture of integrity and trust,” said Brian Cullinan, chairman of PwC’s U.S. board of partners, managing partner of PwC’s Southern California practice and Oscars balloting co-leader since 2014.
 “Each year, the Oscars serve as an immense source of pride for the people of PwC.
 This year, I look forward to working closely with Martha, and, on behalf of PwC and the Academy, thank Rick Rosas for his 14 years of impeccable service".

-PwC continues its role of overseeing all aspects of the voting process: ensuring the integrity and accuracy of the balloting process, maintaining sole custody of all votes and tabulations, and remaining responsible for the confidentiality of the results.
-In the 80 years that PwC has worked with the Academy, PwC has continued to keep the results under wraps until they are announced during the live telecast.
+PwC oversees all aspects of the voting process: helping to ensure the integrity and accuracy of the balloting process, maintaining sole custody of all votes and tabulations, and remaining responsible for the confidentiality of the results.
+Cullinan and Ruiz lead a team of tight-lipped, meticulous accountants who conduct the same ballot-counting method used for decades, maintaining a high-level of accuracy and confidentiality.

-Oscars nominations opened to voting members of the Academy on Friday, December 27, 2013, and nominees were announced on Thursday, January 16, 2014.
-Final ballots will be available on Friday, February 14, 2014, and completed ballots are due on Tuesday, February 25, 2014 (by 5 p.m.).
+Oscars nominations opened to voting members of the Academy on Monday, December 29, 2014, and nominees were announced on Thursday, January 15, 2015.
+Final ballots will be available on Friday, February 6, 2015 at 8 a.m.
+PT, and completed ballots are due on Tuesday, February 17, 2015 by 5 p.m.
+PT.